Coupled-wire construction of non-Abelian higher-order topological phases: Bulk-edge-corner correspondence

 \subsection{Non-Abelian topological corner states}

-The theory developed in the last section implies that non-Abelian corner states could appear in our 2D system described by $H$ if and only if the quaternion charge and winding number of its 1D subsystems satisfy $Q_{x}\neq1$ and $w\neq0$.
+The theory developed in the last section implies that corner states associated with NATC could appear in our 2D system described by $H$ if and only if the quaternion charge and winding number of its 1D subsystems satisfy $Q_{x}\neq1$ and $w\neq0$.
 With the knowledge of edge states of $H_{x}$ and $H_{y}$ in mind, we could arrive at the following rules of bulk-corner correspondence for our minimal model, i.e.,

 where $N_{c}$ denotes the total number of corner states for each given set of bulk topological charge $\nu=(Q_{x},w)$.